iree-org/iree-turbine/README.md

 ### Install PyTorch for your system

-If no explicit action is taken, the default PyTorch version will be installed.
+You need to explicit install a PyTorch version that fulfills your needs.
-On Linux this may give you a current CUDA-based version.
-Install a different variant by doing so explicitly first, either by following the [official instructions](https://pytorch.org/get-started/locally/) or by using one of our `requirements.txt` files:
+On Linux, install a variant by either following the [official instructions](https://pytorch.org/get-started/locally/) or by using one of our `requirements.txt` files: